-The tutorial example reads terminal input to generate requests, but requests can easily be passed by the client by means of Remote Method Interface (RMI), an Object Request Broker (ORB), or as Common Gateway Interface (CGI) environment variables if using Hypertext Transport Protocol (HTTP).
+The tutorial example reads screen input to generate requests, but requests can easily bypass the client application using the Remote Method Invocation (RMI), an Object Request Broker (ORB), or as Common Gateway Interface (CGI) environment variables if you are using Hypertext Transport Protocol (HTTP).

 The UserManager class contains most of the database-specific code, such as starting and ending transactions.
-There are no UserManager objects stored in the database, which means that the UserManager class is not required to be persistence-capable.
+There are no UserManager objects stored in the database, which means that the UserManager class is not required to be persistence capable.
+Complete source code for this class is listed in Appendix A in Source Code for UserManager.java on page 51.